fabferri/az-pattern/route-server/basic-rs-with-quagga/README.md

 >

 ## <a name="quagga"></a>2. installation and setup of quagga in ubuntu VM by bash script
+So far, we have discussed how to install manually quagga.
 The installation and setup of routing in quagga can be done all together in one shot by bash script **quagga.sh**

 To run **quagga.sh**:
 * connect in SSH to the ubuntu VM